 LATVIAN RADIO has spent a full decade now crafting their own brand of lyrically charged and sonically intelligent indie-power-pop.
 Amplifier Magazine labeled their songs as “Music as both entertainment and art.
 Truly the best variety.”

 Latvian Radio has been a mainstay on college radio since their 2006 release “Happiness Above A Hardwood Floor”.
 San Francisco based “Bagel Radio” had them in the top 5 for three straight weeks and “Saturday Left Her On The Floor” made their list of top 50 songs of 2006 at number 32.
 Their second album “Seven Layers Of Self Defense” made the CMJ top 200 chart for five straight weeks.
-Absolute Power Pop had it on their best records of the year list in 2009, and then again in 2014 when “For love & spite” made it into the top 10.
+Absolute Power Pop had it on their best records of the year list in 2009, “For love & spite” made it into the top 10, and listed again in 2016 for “Until tomorrow gets in the way”.
 Powerpopaholic wrote: “Overall a terrific album without a wasted track”.

-The press has linked LATVIAN RADIO to Elvis Costello & the Attractions, the Replacements, Brendan Benson, Big Star, early REM, The Shins and the Decemberists.
+The press has linked Latvian Radio to the likes of Elvis Costello & the Attractions, the Replacements, the Shins, the Decemberists, New Pornographers, Big Star and early REM.

 After releasing three solo albums, NY based singer/songwriter PATRIC WESTOO, teamed up with longtime Morgantown, WV friends Kim Monday (multi instrumentalist and director of Frozen Sound recording studio), Mark Poole (63 Eyes and Phantom Six) and Brian Porterfield (Cheap Truckers Speed) to form THE B-SIDES in 2002.
 Their songs were short, raw, uncompromising and delivered with a great pop-sensibility.
 They released “Troubleshooting” in 2003.
 The opening track, “Letter To the National Enquirer”, was nominated for best rock song at the independent “Just Plain Folks Music Awards” in Santa Ana, CA.